 Phil from the safety hub over 6 years ago

 Hi Jill.
 My name is Eliane and I'm from Paraguay.
 Paraguay is amongst the safest countries in South America (according to many travel guides) .
 However, crime can happen and they will need to take some caution, especially since they're not experienced travelers.
 Unlike in other countries, they wouldn't really want to walk at night time by themselves, not even in Asuncion, the capital.
 As you might of heard there has been some issues with the government lately but you shouldn't really worry about this.
 At the moment everything is pretty calm.
 Having their grandmother there is great!
 And knowing other locals could be really helpful.
 Where are they going to? and when?
-Hope this helps! almost 6 years agoAnswered by Eliane Gonzalez via WorldNomads.com
+Hope this helps! over 6 years agoAnswered by Eliane Gonzalez via WorldNomads.com